 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 For information about clinical trials sponsored by private sources, in the main, contact:

 For more information about clinical trials conducted in Europe, contact: https://www.clinicaltrialsregister.eu/

 (Please note that some of these organizations may provide information concerning certain conditions potentially associated with this disorder [e.g., short stature, craniofacial abnormalities, etc.].)

-Trmbath RC, Amin K. Acrodysostosis.
+Trembath RC, Amin K. Acrodysostosis.
 In: NORD Guide to Rare Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
 2003:146.

-McKusick VA, ed.
-Online Mendelian Inheritance In Man (OMIM).
-The Johns Hopkins University.
-Acrodysostosis.
-Entry Number; 101800: Last Edit Date; 3/18/2004.
+McKusick VA., ed.
+Online Mendelian Inheritance in Man (OMIM).
+Baltimore.
+MD: The Johns Hopkins University; Entry No:101800; Last Update:03/05/2014.
+Available at: http://omim.org/entry/101800 Accessed August 5, 2014.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.